mobiledgex/edge-cloud-infra/mc/mcctl/README.md

 # Master Controller CLI - Developer README

-The master controller CLI (mcctl) implements a command line interface to the master controller.
+The master controller CLI (mcctl) implements a command line interface to the master controller (MC).
 It is intended as a developer-facing secondary tool, where the primary user interface is the web UI.
 Usage of the mcctl itself should be self-documenting, so usage is not covered here.
 Instead, this readme focuses on where code lives and what it does.

 For MC API development, consider the following directories in the edge-cloud-infra repo:

 ```
-mc/orm                   MC code (echo framework)
+mc/orm                   MC server code (echo framework)
 mc/ormapi                MC api struct definitions (no functions)
+mc/ormutil               Common utility functions shared between client and server
 mc/ormclient             Rest client code for connecting to MC
 mc/mcctl/ormctl          MC client API definitions (no functions)
-mc/mcctl/cli             Cli library for parsing input args to objs/json
 mc/mcctl/mccli           Mcctl library to build cobra.Command hierarchy for mcctl
 mc/mcctl/cliwrapper      Client library wrapped around mcctl for testing
 mc/mcctl/genmctestclient Generator for object-specific client funcs